potassco/potassco.github.io/clingo.md

 - [Ubuntu PPA][package-ubuntu], and
 - [Arch Linux][package-arch].

+Packages for clingo are available for some BSD-based distributions:
+- [FreshPorts][package-freebsd]

 For Mac OS X, clingo packages are available in
 - [homebrew][package-brew], and
 - [macports][package-macports].